LouiseSteward/learn/palliative-care-for-children/text/quiz-03.md

     +  Yes, they are helpful with most children
     -  They are only helpful in pre-school children
     -  They are helpful with girls but not boys
-    -  No as they will frighten children
+    -  No, as they will frighten children
 19. What is the River of Life exercise?
     -  It is a method of strengthening muscles used by physiotherapists
     -  It helps small children learn to swim